* Netanyahu takes to U.S. airwaves to make his case

 Asked whether Israel was closer to acting on its own, Netanyahu said: "We always reserve the right to act.
 But I think that if we are able to coordinate together a common position, we increase the chances that neither one of us will have to act."

-But Netanyahu took a more neutral posture on the election, denied he was meddling in U.S. politics in support of fellow conservative Romney and distanced himself from the Republican's accusation Obama was "throwing Israeli under the bus."
+But Netanyahu took a more neutral posture on the election, denied he was meddling in U.S. politics in support of fellow conservative Romney and distanced himself from the Republican's accusation that Obama was "throwing Israeli under the bus."

 Netanyahu has drawn criticism at home for overplaying his hand.
 He faces divisions within the Israeli public and his cabinet that will make it hard to launch a strike any time soon.